mattwach/battery_drainer/README.md

 #### Current calibration

 The `ical` command is used to calibrate the current measurements.
 It's deault value is 133 milliOhms.
-You can measure the resistance across the "Ical" test point to find a more accurate value.
-Example usage:
+By measuring the current with a multimeter, you can calibrate this value to match your specific hardware:

     ical 0.130